kurt70/dockerk8sworkshop/README.md

 Notice that it downloads a set of layers that make up the image.

-### Interaktiv session
+### Interactive session
-An interactive session, starting at the bash terminal, can be created for those images that have the shell installed.
-It is is started with:
+An interactive session, starting at the bash terminal, can be created for those images that have the shell installed
 ```dockerfile
 docker run -it ubuntu bash
 ```

+Notice that since we did not have the ubuntu image locally it did an implicit pull of that image for us.

-###Exercise 1.1 Build an image
+###Exercise 1.1 Build WebAppTest
+Images are created from Dockerfiles, where steps for creating your own image is done on top of a base image.
+In this project we find a Dockerfile using two separate base images.